KevinxDx3/KevinxDx3/README.md

-# Project Title
+# ABOUT ME

-A brief description of what this project does and who it's for
+this file is a description for me

 ## 🚀 About Me
 Hi my name is Kevin, Im currently a student at the EPN and Im learning the programming career.

 ## 🔗 Links